 In 1976, Spode merged with Worcester Royal Porcelain to become Royal Worcester Spode, Ltd.

 As noted above, the company went through a number of changes in ownership and developed many partnerships over its long life, not to mention varied factories producing pieces in different locations.
-The result is many, many different Spode marks being used.
+The result is many, many different Spode marks being used on varied patterns.
 In fact, Pottery & Porcelain Marks by Chad Lage (Collector Books; now out of print), shows 31 different examples of Spode and/or Copeland marks dating from the mid-1700s through modern production.

 Some commonly found early Spode/Copeland marks include: